-Explore a random gene using GIFtS (GeneCards Inferred Functionality Score).
-In the section below the sample gene, choose a category and a GIFtS group from the drop down menus and click the Go button.
-When a gene symbol appears to the right, click it to see the GeneCard for that gene.
+Explore a random gene using the random gene generator ().
+When a gene symbol appears to the left, click the Go button to see the GeneCard for that gene.

 At the bottom of the GeneCards homepage are gene statistics.
 The first column contains the total number of genes and the total number of approved genes.
 The numbers link to graphs showing the gene distributions.
 The first column also has links to both the most popular GeneCards genes (hot genes and disease genes)